Memphis Area Transit Authority: On-demand service

 Groove On-Demand is an on-demand service launched in February 2021.
 It is the successor to MATA and the Memphis Medical District Collaborative's Route 500 commuter bus.
 The current service also includes the Downtown Memphis Commission as a major supporter.
-Groove serves Downtown, the Medical District, New Chicago, and President's Island.
+Groove serves Downtown Memphis, the Medical District, New Chicago, and President's Island.
 Groove operates using software from Via Transportation.

 Ready! by MATA is an on-demand service launched in August 2021 as a part of the Transit Vision network redesign.
 Ready! serves three zones: Zone 1 covers the neighborhoods of Boxtown, Westwood, and Whitehaven.
 Zone 2 consists of Northaven and Frayser.
 Zone 3 is mostly in Cordova.
 Reservations works similarly to ride hailing services, but payments can be made through the GO901 app or in-person with cash.
 Fares are the same as fixed-route buses.
-Ready! operates Monday-Saturday, 6am-7pm.

-In October 2023, Groove served 11,105 riders.
-Ready! served 5,343 riders in SW Memphis, 2,248 in Northaven/Frayser, and 591 in Cordova.
+In the 2023–24 fiscal year, Groove served 101,473 riders.
+Ready! served 43,930 riders in southwest Memphis, 17,694 in Northaven/Frayser, and 4,567 in Cordova.

 Fares

+MATA currently does not charge fares as part of its Zero-Fare Pilot Program, which began on November 16, 2025.
+The pilot was originally supposed to end in February 2026, but was extended 45 days.
+MATA Trustee Rodrick Holmes has signaled support to extend the Zero-Fare Pilot further and wants to look at it, "every 45 days".

-MATA charges a flat fare for all trips.
-Since June 20, 2020, the full fare is $1 and the senior/disabled fare is $0.50.
-MATA also offers a Daily Fast Pass for $2 ($1 for seniors and disabled individuals), but hasn't offered 7-day or 31-day passes since the beginning of the COVID-19 pandemic.
-Up to three kids under 5 can board for free with fare-paying rider.
+MATA charged a flat fare for all trips.
+From June 20, 2020 to November 16, 2025, the full fare was $1 and the senior/disabled fare was $0.50.
+MATA also offered a Daily Fast Pass for $2 ($1 for seniors and disabled individuals), but hasn't offered 7-day or 31-day passes since the beginning of the COVID-19 pandemic.